 In compliance with the Louisiana Board of Trustees resolution, it is the policy of the University that all unmarried, full-time, undergraduate students with 60 hours or less, regardless of age or whether or not emancipated, will be required to live in a residence hall as long as space is available.
 Students found violating this policy will be required to move into the residence hall system and pay full room rent for the semester in which the violation occurred.
-Forms for consideration of the Exemption from the On-Campus Residency Requirements may be obtained from the Department of Residence Life/Housing.
-Forms must be returned to the department at least two weeks prior to the first day of registration of the semester in order to ensure full consideration before approval.
+Forms for making application for consideration of the exemption from the on-campus residency requirements may be obtained from the Department of Residence Life/Housing.
+Forms must be returned to the department at least two weeks prior to the first day of registration for the semester of the application in order to ensure full consideration before registration.
 Action taken on applications received on time will be mailed no later than five days prior to the first day of registration for the semester.